-Wash the wheels and wheel wells first as this prevents splattering on already clean panels.
 Wash from the top and work your way down, frequently rinsing to minimize grit abrasion.
 Follow with a final rinse of water.
 This process will remove most contamination from the touring coach's surface.
-For stubborn stains such as road tar, use an ammonia-based glass cleaner or a small amount of rubbing alcohol on a damp cloth.
+For stubborn stains such as road tar, use an ammoniabased glass cleaner or a small amount of rubbing alcohol on a damp cloth immediately followed by warm soapy water and rinse with clean water.
 This may not dissolve the road tar, but will loosen tar and bug stains and remove them from the surface.
-Do not use solvent-based cleaners on bird droppings or tree sap as these are water-based stains and will eventually dissolve using an ammonia-based glass cleaner, warm soapy water and a little "elbow grease."
+Do not use solventbased cleaners on bird droppings or tree sap as these are water-based stains and will eventually dissolve using an ammonia-based glass cleaner, warm soapy water and a little "elbow grease."
 Once again, after removing stubborn stains immediately rinse with clean water.